semoro/gosleep/README.md

    - Yellow Zone: When you should be in bed
    - Red Zone: When you're significantly past your ideal bedtime
 3. **Smart Reminders**:
-   - Reminders only trigger when you're at home (connected to your home Wi-Fi)
+   - Reminders only trigger when you're at home (connected to your home Wi-Fi or within your defined geofence area)
    - If your phone is charging during bedtime hours, the app assumes you're sleeping and won't disturb you
    - Reminders become more frequent as you progress through the zones